brianhie/viral-mutation/README.md

 This repository contains the analysis code, links to the data, and pretrained models for the paper ["Learning the language of viral evolution and escape"](https://science.sciencemag.org/content/371/6526/284) by Brian Hie, Ellen Zhong, Bonnie Berger, and Bryan Bryson (2021).

-This repository has been updated to resolve an issue regarding the AUC computation and benchmarking experiments.
-For more details, see: https://github.com/brianhie/viral-mutation/issues/5.

 ### Data

 You can download the [relevant datasets](http://cb.csail.mit.edu/cb/viral-mutation/data.tar.gz) (including training and validation data) using the commands